studio class in Kulas Recital Hall 2013

 HeeJeong Yoon, graduated in 2019 and is continuing flute studies in Korea

-Julia Pyke, graduated in 2019 and is studying at San Francisco Conservatory with Tim Day.
+Julia Pyke, graduated in 2019, and got her masters degree at San Francisco Conservatory with Tim Day, where she won the concerto competition.
+Her performance of the Leibermann concerto took place in Fall of 2021.
 Julia has subbed over the past few years with New World Symphony.

 Noah Hoffer, Junior (double degree)